AVEVA/sample-adh-stream_type_change-python/README.md

         'existing_type1': 'stream_view_id1',
         'existing_type2': 'stream_view_id2'
     } """
-# Note: the stream views will need to be created first, whether programmatically or through the OCS portal
+# Note: the stream views will need to be created first, whether programmatically or through the ADH portal

 ### Adapter 1.1 to 1.2 upgrade use case ###
-type_to_stream_view_mappings = generate_adapter_upgrade_mappings(appsettings.get('AdapterType'), ocs_client)
+type_to_stream_view_mappings = generate_adapter_upgrade_mappings(appsettings.get('AdapterType'), adh_client)
 ```

 Alternatively, another function could be created to programmatically generate the necessary Stream Views, and then mappings table.
-For assistance with the programmatic creation of Stream Views and explicitly mapping properties from one Type to another Type, see the [OCS Waveform Python sample](https://github.com/osisoft/sample-ocs-waveform-python).
+For assistance with the programmatic creation of Stream Views and explicitly mapping properties from one Type to another Type, see the [ADH Waveform Python sample](https://github.com/osisoft/sample-ocs-waveform-python).

 The steps to run this sample as an adapter stream type upgrade utility are as follows:

-1. Create the new Types in OCS, either programmatically or in the [OCS Portal](cloud.osisoft.com)
+1. Create the new Types in ADH, either programmatically or in the [ADH Portal](datahub.connect.aveva.com)
-1. Create the Stream View in OCS that maps the existing Type to the new Type.
+1. Create the Stream View in ADH that maps the existing Type to the new Type.
     1. For assistance with this step, see how to [Get Started With Stream Views](https://docs.osisoft.com/bundle/ocs/page/overview/get-started/gs-stream-views.html)
 1. Change this sample's [appsettings.json](appsettings.placeholder.json) settings to include the stream search pattern
 1. Define `type_to_stream_view_mappings` to map the existing Types to the corresponding Stream View Id